Early Childhood Education (ECE/IECE)

-The School of Education offers two Bachelor of Science degree programs in Early Childhood Education
+The School of Education offers two Bachelor of Science degree programs and an Associate of Science degree program in Early Childhood Education.

 All early childhood degree programs are offered on Campbellsville’s main campus.
 Bachelor degree programs are offered as degree-completion programs for students completing associate degrees in early childhood at the following off-campus sites: